A monthly report on pesticides and related environmental issues

 Wastewater Disposal Options

 Spills are inevitable, and products become obsolete.
 Perhaps recycling is unfeasible because the pesticides used are incompatible.
 These situations require sound, practical, and inexpensive disposal techniques.
-Unfortunately, there is no disposal panacea; the method chosen must fit the situation of the generator.
-Fortunately, unused, obsolete stocks from small pesticide waste generators are collected periodically by the WSDA.
+Unfortunately, there is no disposal panacea;

 Development of commercial techniques for small waste generators has been slow.
 Numerous techniques are under study.
 Two in particular may provide simple, nonexpensive alternatives.
 One, developed by the USDA can be described as an ozonation/bioreactor system.
 Ozone has long been used as a chemical reagent to degrade pollutants in some municipal wastewater treatment plants.
 It seems to at least partially degrade a number of herbicides in the presence of hydrogen peroxide and sodium carbonate, comparativ ely inexpensive reagents.
 The products formed, however, need to be degraded further before final disposal.
 This second phase involves running the ozonated waste into a bin of soil, where microbes degrade the treated waste into harmless nutrients.
 Studies have shown the soil to be free of leachable or extractable active pesticide ingredients; it therefore can be disposed of on land.
 For such a system, the main investment would be a small ozone generator and the electricity needed to run it.

 Another possible diposal technique, an adsorption/composter system, was developed at Virgina Polytechnic Institute and State University.
 Pesticide wastewater is pumped into a container filled with peat moss or wood products and calcium hydroxide.
-The c alcium hydroxide &quotneutralizes" the formulation emulsifiers, and the pesticide adheres (adsorbs) to the plant materials.
+The c alcium hydroxide "neutralizes" the formulation emulsifiers, and the pesticide adheres (adsorbs) to the plant materials.
 The peat moss is then placed into a composting bin supplemented with nutrients and agricultural soil.
 The compost can be recycl ed or spread on the land.
 Both the ozonation/bioreactor and the adsorption/composter systems have been field-tested but need more study with a wider diversity of pesticides.

 Remediating Contaminated Soils

-Pesticide waste generally ends up contaminating soil that should be remediated to avoid leaching and runoff.
-DOE also recommends that a business desiring to build a containment structure or other facility conduct a site assessment to determine if contamin ation exists.
+ation exists.
 What can a small waste generator do to clean up soil?
 Simple burial is no longer permitted, incineration is expensive and impractical, and landfilling transfers waste from one place to another.
-One possibility is landfarming, a technique use d by Midwest agrichemical facilities.
+One possibility is landfarming, a technique use

 Landfarming usually involves the excavation of pesticide-contaminated soil and spreading it thinly over uncontaminated land.
-DOE permits spreading of contaminated sediments as &quota legtimate pesticide use only when the contaminants can be applied legally to a treatment site specified on the pesticide label."
+DOE permits spreading of contaminated sediments as "a legtimate pesticide use only when the contaminants can be applied legally to a treatment site specified on the pesticide label."
 The amount of soil applied must be controlled carefully to avoid exceeding the maximum permissible application rate of the most prevalent pesticide contaminant.
 On small field plots needing r emediation, a variation on landfarming would be to excavate soil, line the hole with polyethylene, replace the soil and add the contaminated soil.
 To promote microbial activity and faster degradation of the contaminants, the soil should be amended with or ganic matter and turned periodically for aeration.
 The plot could be seeded to develop a rhizosphere, which enhances degradation of various compounds.

 Users Responsible for Management

-Responsibility for managing pesticide wastes rests with the user.
-A one-size-fits-all solution does not exist.
-Decentralized management decisions will be the key to success.
-Planning, and some financial investment, is required to do the job correctly.
-The biggest problem, pesticide wastewater, can be contained and recycled.
+biggest problem, pesticide wastewater, can be contained and recycled.
 If this is impractical, there are disposal systems that can be adapted to individual facilities; one must be willing to try new technology.
-Contaminated soils do not necessarily have t o be landfilled or incinerated; a site assessment will indicate the proper action and whether landfarming is feasible.
-What is certain?
-The longer waste is uncontrolled, the greater the probability of water resource contamination.
+Contaminated soils do not necessarily have t

 NOTE: Disposal guidelines presented here are restricted to "home use" pesticides commonly applied in and around residential dwellings by unlicensed pesticide users.